MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 - Connect an external email address to a lead in CRM system.
 - Save Outlook activities (emails and meetings) to a lead in CRM system.

 After you enable leads support, the user experience to work with leads is similar to working with contacts.
 You'll notice a minor difference in the flow to create a new contact or lead.
-You'll be able to choose whether you want to add an external email address a contact or a lead.
+You'll be able to choose whether you want to add an external email address as a contact or a lead.

 All the [prerequisites](#prerequisites-1) must be met before you or your sellers can use this feature.